 Most dashboards focus on the red circle.
 The competitive advantage is in the yellow nodes: the peripheral conversations that aren't a trend yet, that haven't scaled yet, that don't show up in anyone's report yet.
 By the time they do, it's already late.

-A C-level making decisions without digital intelligence isn't making bad decisions.
+A C-level deciding without consumer intelligence isn't making bad decisions.
 They're making decisions with half the board switched off.
-And the cost of operating with half the board switched off doesn't show up in the weekly report.
-It shows up six months later, when someone explains the move that wasn't made.
+That cost never lands in the weekly report.
+It lands six months later, when someone has to explain the move that wasn't made — to a competitor who saw it first.
+The board is fully lit.
+The only question is whether you're reading all of it.